Lane Community College: Culture

-Lane's values are learning, diversity, innovation, collaboration and partnership, integrity, accessibility, and sustainability.

-The college's numerous sustainability efforts include a Learning Garden for students, landscaping with native plants, electric vehicle charging, use of solar energy, and many LEED certified buildings.
+Lane's campuses include a Learning Garden for students, landscaping with native plants, electric vehicle charging, use of solar energy, and many LEED certified buildings.
 Lane has also earned a Silver Sustainability Tracking, Assessment & Rating System (STARS) rating and Bee Campus certification.

 Sculptures made by students and faculty can be found throughout campus.
 Art is also represented by two art galleries, a Center for Performing Arts, a literary magazine, and an Art-o-mat.

 Lane has many student clubs and six student identity unions: the Asian and Pacific Islander Student Union (APISU), the Black Student Union (BSU), the Gender & Sexuality Alliance (GSA), Movimiento Estudiantil Chicano de Aztlán (MEChA), the Native American Student Association (NASA), and the Neurodivergent Student Union.

 In December 2010, the school became the second community college in the United States to open a tribal longhouse, after Peninsula College, which opened its longhouse in 2007.
 The college has over 650 American Indian students, and annually hosts one of the largest powwows in the Pacific Northwest.
 Since 2006, the college has offered two years of Chinuk WaWa language study that satisfy second-language graduation requirements of Oregon public universities.

 Public radio station

 The public radio station KLCC began broadcasting in February 1967.
 Lane Community College owns the license for NPR affiliate KLCC.
-KLCC broadcasts at 89.7 FM in Eugene and on various repeater frequencies, serving 88,000 listeners each week in Western and Central Oregon.
+The station broadcasts at 89.7 FM in Eugene and on various repeater frequencies, serving 88,000 listeners each week in Western and Central Oregon.
 KLCC offers NPR News, local news, and an eclectic music blend.
 KLCC airs NPR's All Things Considered, Morning Edition and Weekend Edition, along with Wait, Wait, Don't Tell Me, and other news and talk shows.
 On weekends KLCC airs a mix of music shows including jazz, blues, folk, Americana, Celtic and world music.